yunijeong5/MadeInVSCode/README.md

-# Lab 2: git fetch, pull, push
+# Lab 2: more git commands!

-Git pull = git fetch + git merge

-text from local
+Text from local-A